in-the-keyhole/khs-gof-design-patterns/README.md

 khs-gof-design-patterns
 =======================

-Gang Of four design patterns implemented in Java
+The Gang of Four desing patterns book, whas a seminal piece of work that helped introduce OO to the general software development world in the 90's.
+Understanding these patterns

 ![](https://raw.githubusercontent.com/in-the-keyhole/khs-gof-design-patterns/master/images/gof-book.png)

+This PDF sl